+DMT class:

-Name: DMT class: New S5 students are require also choose 2 Reserve subje st choose 5 subjects for next ye ear.
-You must Once you have decided on yof study. your choic es, please į gather recommendati ions from your teachers, includ ing the level Please note, depending on will be decided on at a later - o complete a range of 'short co caying on for S5. urses.'
-These Subject nmended of study Comments?
+New S5 students are required to follow a full timetable, therefore must choose 5 subjects for next year.
+You must also choose 2 Reserve subjects in case some of your first-choice subjects do not run.

+Once you have decided on your choices, please gather recommendations from your teachers, including the level of study.

+Please note, depending on your level of study, you may be required to complete a range of 'short courses.'
+These will be decided on at a later stage and are a compulsory element of staying on for S5.

+Subject Recomm level of s Comments?
 Teacher's signature S5 S6

-We would like you to discus s these op tions at ho ome, and then sign be elow to confirm.
+We would like you to discuss these options at home, and then sign below to confirm.

 Student Signature:

 Parent Signature: